Johannakronqvist/Ljudio-music-player/README.md

 # Ljudio-music-player
 Group project in React course.
-Users can searcha nd listento music.
+Users can search and listen to music.
 Logged in users have the extra feature of creating playlists and saving songs.